 In a summary statement of deficiencies dated September 15, 2017, the state investigators documented that the facility had failed to "ensure the corridor was free of clutter or obstructions that presented fall hazards to prevent a fall with injury."
 The deficient practice by the nursing staff involved one resident of four residents "who were independently ambulatory.
 The failed practice resulted in past non-compliance at a level of actual harm for [one resident] who fell and fractured her patella when attempting to walk down a cluttered corridor."
 The practice "has the potential to cause more than minimal harm to nine residents were independently ambulatory."

 If your loved one was harmed while residing as a patient at Lakewood Healthcare, contact the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Garland County victims of mistreatment living in long-term facilities including nursing homes in Hot Springs.
+Our network of attorneys fights aggressively on behalf of Garland County victims of mistreatment living in long-term facilities including nursing homes in Hot Springs.
 Allow our seasoned nursing home abuse injury attorneys to file your claim for compensation against every party responsible for causing harm to your loved one.
 Our years of experience can ensure a successful financial resolution to make sure your family receives the financial recompense they deserve.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a monetary compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.